xkevio/parcio-typst/parcio-thesis/template/template.typ

     r
   }

-  // Make @heading automatically say "Chapter XYZ" instead of "Section XYZ". set ref(supplement: it => {
+  // Make @heading automatically say "Chapter XYZ" instead of "Section XYZ",
+  // unless we want to manually specify it. set ref(supplement: it => {
-    if it.func() == heading {
+    if it.func() == heading.where(supplement: none) {
       "Chapter"
+    } else {
+      it.supplement
     }
   })